devtoolsweb/rpc-web-client/README.md

-# Aperos RPC Web Client
+# @aperos/rpc-web-client

-TypeScript implementation of a RPC web client based on WebSockets.
+RPC Web Client implementation with WebSockets support.

 The development branch can contain experimental code that is under active development and should not be used for production environments.